April 2023 - Capital City College Group

 Tony Hayden, Managing Director of Perfect Welding, which supplies equipment and certifies welders for companies including Ardmore and helped build the London Welding Academy, said: “Ardmore are absolutely delighted with all the apprentices who are being trained at CONEL.

-“Early on all the apprentices had to produce a weld, which were judged by the workshop manager, and there is a girl here who was the star of the show.
+“Early on all the apprentices had to produce a weld, which was judged by the workshop manager, and there is a girl here who was the star of the show.
 She’s now welding aluminium working on actual jobs every day, which is quite a difficult skill to learn because it needs a lot of dexterity, co-ordination and heat control because the metal expands very quickly.

 “I’ve been to see the apprentices working in the factory and they are already quite advanced.
 They have had a really good education taught well at CONEL, not just in welding but in fabrication.
-It’s not just a case of welding it up, but being able to read a drawing, be accurate with measuring and knowing how to put metal structurally together.
+It’s not just a case of welding it up, but being able to read a drawing, be accurate with measuring and know how to put metal structurally together.

-“There is huge shortage of welding and fabrication engineers, and engineering in the UK in general, so it’s vital that events like these are supported.
+“There is a huge shortage of welding and fabrication engineers, and engineering in the UK in general, so it’s vital that events like these are supported.
 The good thing about it is that everyone here is enthusiastic about getting students and apprentices trained and out into the workplace.”

 Find out about courses and apprenticeships in Engineering, Rail Engineering and Construction and apply here.